howardjohn/pyty/README.md

-window_manager | manipulates windows and stores the desktop. desktop | maintains the window tree and stores the root node. node | stores info including bounding rect, split direction, split ratio, and its window. window | stores hwnd reference and api calls to move window
+window_manager | manipulates windows and stores the desktop. desktop | maintains the window tree and stores the root node. node | stores info including bounding rect, split direction, split ratio, and its window. window | stores hwnd reference and api calls to move window.

 Windows are stored in a binary tree.
 All actual windows are leaf nodes of this tree.